 Sambo is a martial art with Russian roots, originally developed for military needs.
 In translation, it is an abbreviation of “self-defense without weapons.
 Modern-day Sambo includes two main branches, plus the military branch that’s not part of civilian classes.
 The two Sambo styles you can learn and compete in today are combat Sambo and sports Sambo.
 The first one is much like MMA, with kicks, punches, and grappling taking place, while sports Sambo is the pure grappling variation.

 Sambo uniforms include wrestling-style shoes, shorts, and a Gi jacket.
-The color of uniforms is either blue or red.
-In terms of rules, Sambo has a lot of differences to BJJ and other grappling martial arts.
+The color of the uniforms is either blue or red.
+In terms of rules, Sambo has a lot of differences from BJJ and other grappling martial arts.
 Leg locks are allowed, for example, at all levels.
 On the other hand, chokes are considered much more dangerous and are strictly controlled.
 Sports Sambo’s greatest contributions to submission grappling lie in takedowns and leg locks, at least at present.
 It is actually the combination of both that makes Sambo practitioners like Reilly extremely successful in submission grappling.
 Just to give you a feel for how important Sambo is to the modern leg lock gem consider this: the position we know today as Inside Sankaku or Honeyhole is actually a Sambo position, known there as “The Saddle”.

 The beauty of Sambo is that it translates perfectly to both Gi and No-Gi Jiu-Jitsu.
 The Gi jacket provides grip variations for both takedowns and leg locks that work perfectly for BJJ.
 On top of that, the gi-less lower body means you can perfect finishing all kinds of leg locks in a No-Gi environment.
 The best of both worlds really.
 Sambo’s leg looking techniques toolbox is so large, the latest Reilly Bodycomb DVD is all about one of them mastering the most basic one- ankle locks.

 Reilly Bodycomb DVD Review